Alexander was born on 14 July 1886 (birth certificate number 1886/066595) we can only assume in Aratapu in the northern Kaipara region.

 In 1910, the Great Britain Lions toured New Zealand.
 Stanaway played for Auckland against the Lions.

 From the New Zealand Herald, 26 August 1911, we have Alexander has been selected in the forwards for Auckland playing against Nelson having already defended their title over both Wellington and Hawkes Bay.
 His younger brother, Monty is playing in the curtain raiser.

 The Auckland Star on 18 September 1911 details the final of the Auckland Rugby League Championship.
 This game is between City Rovers and Ponsonby United.
-This game features Alexander in the forwards for City and his younger brother Monty playing for Ponsonby.
+This game features Alexander in the forwards (he was a prop) for City and his younger brother Monty playing for Ponsonby.
 Both brothers are mentioned in the article, with outstanding play.
 The result was double triumph for Alexander, not only are City victorious but he also scored a try, result 35-15, bragging rights no doubt continued until the following season.